python-for-humanists-penn/Python_for_Humanists_Working_Group/topicschedule.md

 Our first semester: a summary

 ## May 22nd
+Brainstorming session

+## May 29th
 Project: Analyzing Stylistics in a Journal Corpus (4)